-Activities aligned with the taxonomy are expressed as a percentage of: -Turnover to reflect the share of revenues from green activities of investee companies;
+Activities aligned with the taxonomy are expressed as a percentage:

+- of turnover to reflect the share of revenues from green activities of investee companies;

+- of capital

+expenditure

+(CapEx) to show

+the green

+investments made

+by investee

+companies, for

+example in the

+transition to a

+green economy

+- for example :

-- capital expenditure (CapEx) to show the green investments made by investee companies, e.g. in the transition to a green economy - Operating expenses (OpEx) reflecting the green operational activities of investee companies.
+- Operating expenses (OpEx) to reflect the green operational activities of the investee companies.

 At least 85% of the investments are aligned with the environmental and social characteristics of the financial product.
 The remaining portion of the investments is intended for diversification, hedging, and is also made up of cash that is held on an ancillary basis.
-It also includes funds held for diversification purposes (including ETCs and ETFs) that are not aligned with the environmental and social characteristics of the Fund.
+It also includes funds held for diversification purposes (including ETCs and ETFs) that are not aligned with the environmental and social characteristics of the financial product.
 There are no minimum environmental or social safeguards for these investments.
 The minimum proportion of sustainable investments in the financial product 20 %.

-For investments in third party funds, the Investment Manager ensures, through a due diligence process, that the binding elements of the investment strategy used to select the investments are taken into account in order to achieve the objectives of the financial product.
+For investments in third party funds, the fund manager ensures, through a due diligence process, that the binding elements of the investment strategy used to select the investments are taken into account in order to achieve the objectives of the financial product.
 Due diligence is composed of 5 pillars: